hydraulic-software/conveyor/guidebook/docs/configs/electron.md

 ```

 so they must follow the same layout as that used on GitHub.
 You can specify a `file:` URL here if necessary.

+### `app.electron.asar`

+If present, your app will be packaged as using [Electron's archive format](https://github.com/electron/asar).
+Can be set to one of:
+   * `true`: (the default), pack the app into `app.asar` using the default options.
+   * `false`: do not pack the app into `app.asar`.
+   * an object containing the following fields:
+      * `ordering`: path to a text file for ordering the contents of the `app.asar` package.
+      * `unpack`: files matching this [minimatch glob expression](https://github.com/isaacs/minimatch#features) will be placed in a directory named `app.asar.unpacked`.
+      * `unpack-dir`: directories matching this [minimatch glob expression](https://github.com/isaacs/minimatch#features) will be placed in a directory named `app.asar.unpacked`.

+      Those as simply passed down as flags to the `asar` command.

+If your inputs already include a pre-built `app.asar` file, this key will have no effect.

+### `app.electron.prune`

+If set to `true` (the default), doesn't include dev dependencies from `node_modules` into the packaged app.

+If your inputs already include a pre-built `app.asar` file, this key will have no effect.

 ## App resources